Examen DNB / DNBi 2022-2023

 • A recognition of student bilingualism and biculturalism

-• Two oral exams in English and the non-linguistic discipline (Discipline non linguistique – DNL)
+• Two oral exams in English and the non-linguistic discipline (Discipline non-linguistique – DNL)

 1) Oral Exam History Geography: 30 minutes (50 points)

 The student must answer a question given by the jury.
 The question is related to the topics studied during the year in History and Geography.
 A list of topics will be given to the students before the exam.
 The student will pick a topic randomly and will have 15 minutes to prepare his/her presentations.
-The students will be assessed on their skills and knowledge related to a set of questions on topics covered during the year, their abilities to give a structured and pertinent presentation and their ability to speak clearly in English

 2) Oral Exam English: 20 minutes (50 points)